gateio/gateapi-csharp/docs/FuturesApi.md

 <a name="updatepositioncrossmode"></a>
 # **UpdatePositionCrossMode**
-> Position UpdatePositionCrossMode (string settle, InlineObject inlineObject)
+> Position UpdatePositionCrossMode (string settle, FuturesPositionCrossMode futuresPositionCrossMode)

 Switch to the full position-by-store mode